JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 ***

 Carlos was Puerto Rican and proud.
-Was short, wore a cap with the Puerto Rican flag on it and had a huge moustache that made him look like John Oates from *Hall and Oates*.
+Was short, wore a cap with the Puerto Rican flag on it and had a huge mustache that made him look like John Oates from *Hall and Oates*.
 He was cool, but he’d needle you a bit just for fun.
 And he liked needling me a lot because as some deep Brooklyn white guy working in the Flatiron I was kinda “redneck” compared to them.

 When he cooked for us that was a genuine treat.
 It was an all day affair.
 I would get in at 10:00am and he would already be cooking a huge pot of rice, beans and chicken.
 The rice was done quickly and would just sit there.
 The beans and chicken?
 He’d babysit them all day so he could serve it to us around 4:00pm or 5:00pm.

 “You’re gonna like it, Jack,” he’d pester me all day saying.
 “It tastes better than pussy Jack.
 I assure you,” he’d add.

-Some days I just grinned and beared it.
+Some days I just grinned and bore it.
 Just humoring him and nodding in agreement as I walked around the office.
-Other days I would avoid him which was suprisingly easy given the size of the loft.
+Other days I would avoid him which was surprisingly easy given the size of the loft.
 In general, I was cool with it.

 Then when the time came for him to serve the food, he would make sure to remind me the chicken tasted better than pussy by repeatedly saying to me “Jack, you’re gonna love it.
 It tastes better than pussy, believe me!”